bhart4278/Project_3_UT_Bootcamp/README.md

     - Each marker includes a popup displaying the earthquake's magnitude, location, and time.

     - The map is styled using the CartoDB Dark base layer and restricted to the Conterminous U.S. bounds.

+**2. Top 20 Earthquakes Bar Chart**

+- Overview: A bar chart visualizes the top 20 earthquakes by magnitude.

+- Features:

+  - Earthquakes are sorted by magnitude, with the highest magnitudes shown first.

+  - Hovering over a bar displays detailed earthquake information.

+  - Clicking on a bar zooms the map to the respective earthquake location.

+**3. Monthly Trends Line CHart**

+- Overview: A line chart displays earthquake trends over time, grouped by year and month.

+- Features:

+  - Each line represents the number of earthquakes occurring in a specific year.

+  - A dynamic legend allows toggling visibility for specific years.

+  - The chart is color-coded and interactive, providing insights into seasonal trends and annual changes.

+### Additional Features

+**FIlters**

+  - A dropdown filter enables users to view earthquakes for a specific year.

+  - A slider allows filtering earthquakes by minimum magnitude.

 ## How to Use the Dashboard